upbound/docs/content/upbound-marketplace/providers.md

 ## Monolithic official providers

-Upbound delivered the official providers as a single monolithic provider beginning in October, 2022.
-Starting June 13, 2023 Upbound split the official providers into smaller family providers.
+Upbound delivered the AWS, GCP and Azure official providers as a single monolithic provider beginning in October, 2022.
+Starting June 13, 2023 Upbound split these official providers into provider families consisting out of many smaller providers.

 This split enables customers to only install the providers specifically needed for their deployment, reducing the requirements for running a control